There are situations when what you don’t know could hurt you. This was one of those situations.

 Several adult ostriches were out and about.
 These birds were six feet tall.
 When we moved towards them, they would takeoff at an easy trot that would be hard for me to keep up with running full speed.
 The ostrich is the fastest two-legged animal in the world.

 Dyson showed me how locals used to turn common plants into personal hygiene items.

 There is also a plant for toilet paper.
 (No demonstration).

 The walk proceeded along some of the dirt roads surrounding the lodge and across grassy fields.
-It was fun just to walk around.
+It was fun just to walk around enjoying the landscape.
 We came across more wildlife from time to time.

 We could get fairly close to zebras but not as close as to the giraffes earlier.